gramener/gramex/gramex/apps/guide/auth/README.md

     pattern: /$YAMLURL/db                 # Map this URL
     handler: DBAuth                       # to the DBAuth handler
     kwargs:
-        template: $YAMLPATH/dbauth.html     # Render the login form template
         url: sqlite:///$YAMLPATH/auth.db  # Pick up list of users from this sqlalchemy URL
         table: users                      # ... and this table
+        template: $YAMLPATH/dbauth.html   # Display login form using this template (optional)
         user:
             column: user                  # The users.user column is matched with
             arg: user                     # ... the ?user= argument from the form